ibmresilient/resilient-community-apps/fn_cve_search/README.md

  5. CVE DB Info
     * To get more information about the current databases in use and when it was updated

-## Function Payload Data Format
-  The Payload from the function will be always in the JSON format sample out format is given.
-  Basically `api_call` key is used to segregate the data.

- { "content": [list of Retruned JSON Object], "api_call": last/browse/search/cve/db }

 ## Using the CVE Function

-There are two functions a) Example: CVE Browse  b) Example: CVE Search
+There are two functions `Example: CVE Browse`  and `Example: CVE Search`

-* Example CVE Browse :
+### Example CVE Browse :
-*
-   This function can be accessed on the incidents. which offers the capabilities to browse 	for vendors and products,
-    current CVE  data base information.
+* This function can be accessed on an Incident Object which offers the capabilities to `browse` for vendors and products and current CVE database information.

-* Example: CVE Search :
+### Example: CVE Search :

-   This function can be accessed on the artifacts. which offers the capabilities to search for product & vendor
-    vulnerabilities, search for specific CVE's data, latest vulnerabilities added to databases.
+* This function can be accessed on an Artifact Object which offers the capabilities to search for product & vendor vulnerabilities, specific CVE data and the latest vulnerabilities in database.